How to fire someone on your team with empathy and compassion

 There are no scripts as to what to say and sometimes there’s fear about being subject to legal action.
 The guiding best practice should simply be to treat people with empathy and compassion, as fellow humans, throughout the firing process.
 And to have a firing process in the first place.

-Likely if you’re reading this article for some practical advice, there’s someone you’ve been needing to fire for a while now, but you’re putting it off.
-Trying to give them one last chance and hope for the best, or conversely, wait for a bigger justification - wait for them to really mess up royally so you can be more justified in your decision even though their mistake could cost the team energy, resources, and the performance of the rest of the team.
+It's likely that if you’re reading this article for some practical advice, there’s someone you’ve been needing to fire for a while now, and you’ve been putting it off.
+You may be trying to give them one last chance and hope for the best, or conversely, maybe you are waiting for a bigger justification - for them to really mess up royally so you can be more justified in your decision even though their mistake could cost the team energy, resources, and the performance of the rest of the team.

 It’s time to do what needs to be done.
 You owe it to your team to be constantly reassessing the organization and making sure everyone is where they should be.
 You owe it to all to eliminate the weak links so others can better carry out their work.
 As much as you have to identify who is ready for a greater role and groom them to expand, you also need to identify who is underperforming and what you can do about it.

-So if you’ve been labouring under any of these beliefs, it might be time to face the difficult decision.
+So if you’ve been laboring under any of these beliefs, it might be time to face the difficult decision.

 Rule number one in firing with compassion is, don’t surprise people.
 You should have already had some difficult conversations with the candidate in question, trying to solve the problem.
 You should have already tried giving behavioral feedback, coaching for performance improvement, formal warnings, and possibly training.
 When the problem persists, it should come as no surprise to the person being let go.